NeAR: Coupled Neural Asset–Renderer Stack¶

 Stage 1: Conditional flow matching loss \(\mathcal{L}_{\text{stage1}} = \mathbb{E}\|\boldsymbol{v}_\theta(\boldsymbol{z}, Z_s, I_{\text{in}}, t) - (\boldsymbol{\epsilon} - \boldsymbol{z}_0)\|_2^2\).

-Training data: 87K 3D assets with PBR textures + 2K 4K-resolution HDR environment maps, rendered with Blender EEVEE Next.
+Training data: 87K 3D assets with PBR textures + 2K 4K-resolution HDR environment maps, rendered using Blender EEVEE Next.

 Key Experimental Results¶